lgov/MockHTTPinC/README.md

     {
         MockHTTP *mh = mhInit();

-Step 2: Instruct the mock HTTP server to expect a GET request to url /index.html.
-Also, tell it how to respond when that request arrives.
+**Step 2**: Use the macro's to instruct the mock HTTP server to expect a GET request to url /index.html.
+Also, tell the server how to respond when that request arrives.

         Given(mh)
           GetRequest(